mojtaba-esk/scooter-event-reporting-service/README.md

 If you change ech of these values in the `docker-compose.yml` file, you need to run the follwoing command in order to reflect the changes: `sudo docker-compose up -d`

-PS: this command must be executed in the same directory where `docker-compose.yml` file is located (_e.g. simple-scooter-backend_).
+PS: this command must be executed in the same directory where `docker-compose.yml` file is located (_e.g. scooter-event-reporting-service_).